top of page

 Living as lightness.

-Living in Eden means not needing an overloaded living space,
+Living in Eden means not needing overloaded living space,

 You feel free, not because you own little,

-but because life is no longer overloaded with things.
+but because your life is no longer overshadowed by things.

 that is not tied to square meters,